humaidq/huma.id/content/projects/_index.md

   - /p
 ---

-These are some of the projects I have worked on...
+Here is a list of (mostly) open-source projects that I have worked on.
+Each project has descriptions and usage information.